Skip to main content

 What It Measures

-This test calculates the percentage of transferrin protein that is carrying iron, derived from serum iron and total iron-binding capacity.
-It provides a more complete picture of iron status than either measurement alone.
+This test calculates the percentage of the transport protein that is carrying iron, derived from serum iron and total iron-binding capacity.
+The value provides a more complete picture of iron status than either measurement on its own.

 Why It Matters